 Natural gas facts

-Natural gas is a safe, convenient, reliable and affordable source of energy.
+With proper precautions, natural gas is a safe and reliable energy source used in homes and businesses every day.
 We purchase natural gas on behalf of our customers and then distribute it to the communities we serve.
-We’re committed to delivering safe, reliable energy in an environmentally responsible manner, while complying with the Government of BC’s regulations.
+We’re committed to delivering safe, reliable and affordable energy to our customers throughout B.C. while complying with the Government of B.C. regulations.

 Natural gas properties

-• Hard to ignite — It's very safe to use and only flammable when the gas-to-air mixture is between five and 15 per cent.
-Natural gas also has a very high ignition temperature of 649 degrees Celsius (nearly twice as high as that of some other fuels).
+- Hard to ignite — It's only flammable when the gas-to-air mixture is between five and 15 per cent.

-• Colourless and odourless — We add an odorant that smells like rotten eggs to make it easy to detect small leaks.
+- Colourless and odourless — We add an odorant that smells like rotten eggs, so you know if there’s a gas leak.

 Hydraulic fracturing, also known as "fracking"